 Most importantly, the Clarity generates more than three times the greenhouse-gas emissions of an electric car, such as the Chevrolet Volt plug-in hybrid, when running solely on battery power.

-RMP has been dealing with these same tired attacks on Hydrogen for years.
+RMP has been dealing with these same tired attacks on hydrogen for years.
 I’m thankful to GCR for laying out so many of these tired arguments so they can all be refuted in this one single white paper.
 In the first paragraph, GCR again makes a misleading claim.
 Fuel cell cars, as explained throughout this article, can be powered by solar & wind electricity that would otherwise be wasted meaning they’re truly zero emission sources.
 Hydrogen can capture renewable energy that would otherwise go to waste and thereby improve grid efficiency.
 Fuel cells can also be powered by renewable natural gas that would otherwise be vented to atmosphere.
 When natural gas is vented to atmosphere as a waste gas or flared as a nuisance gas, it increases GHG emissions to atmosphere without generating useful energy.

-GCR tries to compare an apple to an orange by comparing Hydrogen made from nonrenewable natural gas to electricity for a BEV made from renewable energy.
+GCR tries to compare an apple to an orange by comparing hydrogen made from nonrenewable natural gas to electricity for a BEV made from renewable energy.
 RMP could do the same thing by comparing solar produced Hydrogen to coal produced electricity to power a BEV.
 RMP doesn’t do that though because we have better ethics than GCR and we do not intentionally mislead readers like GCR does.

 Let’s examine this point a bit further because GCR made it very easy to show how misleading his statements are.
 Let’s flip the script and say we are charging a Tesla in any major city in either West Virginia, Kentucky, Wyoming, Indiana, Missouri, Utah, or North Dakota (all of which get more than ¾ of their power from coal; with WV & KY getting over 90% of their energy from coal) and we are also fueling a FCEV Clarity with Hydrogen made from water & solar.
-While the Clarity is 100% clean the Tesla energy is nasty.
+While the Clarity is 100% clean the Tesla energy comes from burning coal.
 It’s not a fair comparison is it?
 It myopically distorts the bigger picture and is misleading.
 GCR seems comfortable with the kind of poor ethics it takes to write such misleading statements again and again.

 This example needs even further analysis.
 Ask yourself, or better yet ask GCR, why is the percentage of solar powered Tesla Super Chargers so tiny?
 Why is it that solar & wind renewable energy are not a good fit for Super Chargers?
-It’s the elephant in the room when it comes to GCR dishing out misleading propaganda against Hydrogen.
+It’s the elephant in the room when it comes to GCR dishing out misleading propaganda against hydrogen.
 Hydrogen is a much better economical fit for converting intermittent solar and wind energy into stored energy when large quantities of energy are needed.
 Tesla has 2,361 superchargers throughout the USA (according to a recent download of the AFDC database).
 According to Wikipedia, only 2 Super Charger stations are powered by solar energy.
 That means only a staggering 0.08% of Super Chargers are powered by solar energy!
 This is hard evidence that solar energy is not conducive to supplying Super Chargers with the electricity needed to keep BEVs moving.

 The comparison chart above is based on official estimates of wells-to-wheels greenhouse-gas generation associated with using fossil fuels or with the generation of electrical power.